ChrisMeletis/pic-light-following-robot/README.md

 # pic-light-following-robot
-A simple rover bot cearching/following light sources while avoiding any object it may come accross.
+A simple rover bot searching/following light sources while avoiding any object it may come accross.
--Microcontroller used: Pic-16F876a Clocked on 4Mhz -Peripherials: L293 Motor Driver, Photoresistor cricuits
+-Microcontroller used: Pic-16F876a Clocked on 4Mhz -Peripherials: L293 Motor Driver, Photoresistor circuits

 -Code writen Assembly language.